LucianoXu/NQPV/README.md

 The method to conduct a verification task is the following one:

 > **nqpv.verify (folder_path, lib_path = "", silent = False, total_correctness = False, preserve_pre = False, opt_in_output = False, save_opt = False)<br>**
-> Conduct the verification task, and produce a 'output.txt' report.
+> Conduct the verification task, and produce an 'output.txt' report.
 >
 > - Parameters:
 >   - **folder_path** : string <br>